regimental12/CI224-Sem2/README.md

 - [ ] Automated build tools.

 #Marking Scheme
-- do less well rather than lots badly.
+- Do less well rather than lots badly.
+  - Implement fewer features fully, rather than all features badly.
-- use of tools. e.g. Git Travis Ide Documentation etc.
+- Use of indistry standard tools.
+  - Git
+  - Continuous Integration
+  - Build System
+  - Unit testing
-- quality of code.
+- Quality of code.
-- implementation of core features.
-- extra features added.
-- abiltilty of code/engine to be added too.
+- Abiltilty of code/engine to be added too.

 - Working block world
   - [ ] A basic block world (hard coded) - 10%
   - [ ] A procederal block world  - 20%
+  - [ ] A procedural block world with proper data structure - 30%

 - Working player
   - [ ] plaer that moves - 5%